HBOCodeLabs/wiremock-captain/.github/PULL_REQUEST_TEMPLATE.md

 ### CHECKLIST
 - [ ] Documentation updated (if needed)
-- [ ] Unit tests exist to cover the code you are changing and validated.
+- [ ] Unit tests exist to cover the code you are changing and validated
-- [ ] Integration tests exist to cover the code you are changing and validated.
+- [ ] Integration tests exist to cover the code you are changing and validated